Hosseinadeli/OCRA_samediff/README.md

 # OCRA_samediff

-This is the respository for applying OCRA[1] to the relational reasnong task 1 in the SVRT[2] benchmark.
+This is the respository for applying OCRA[1] to the relational reasoning task 1 in the SVRT[2] benchmark.

 [Hossein Adeli](https://hosseinadeli.github.io/)